cognisant/Docs.DevelopmentProcess/README.md

 ##### Tracking Progress

 The team maintains a 'Sprint Velocity' Google sheet.
-Every sprint, various metrics such as 'points achieved', 'total distractions (hours)' etc. are recorded on the spreadsheet.
-This data is used to track the team's performance (or 'velocity') over time as well as progress during a sprint.
+Every sprint, various metrics such as 'points achieved' are recorded on the spreadsheet.
+This data is used to track the team's performance (or 'velocity') over time as well as progress during a sprint via the dashboard tab.

 #### End of Sprint

-##### Demos

-On the last day of a sprint, the team hosts a demo session to show what has been accomplished during the sprint.
-This is an open session that can be attended by any interested party, ideally at least one representative from each business department should attend.

-The demo is an opportunity for the business to provide feedback on the work done, as well as to facilitate a discussion in the steps required to get these changes into production (such as validation, updating SOPs and user training).

-Any issues that are identified during the demo should be added into the idea backlog, so that they can be corrected in a future sprint.
-This may be either as a user story, or a bug, depending on the nature of the issue.

 ##### Retrospective